||12 May 2020

 - Where the lease option transfers responsibilities to the asset owner for maintenance and disposal.

-Council will not consider a Finance lease as an ownership option.
+The City will not consider a finance lease as an ownership option.

-Council will abide by LGA section 146 whereby money cannot be borrowed unless details of the proposed borrowings are included in the annual budget or revised budget.
+The City will abide by section 146 of the Act whereby money cannot be borrowed unless details of the proposed borrowings are included in the annual budget or revised budget.